giovino/tools/readme.md

 * [csvkit](https://csvkit.readthedocs.io/en/latest/): a suite of command-line tools for converting to and working with CSV, the king of tabular file formats
 * [dataset](https://dataset.readthedocs.io/en/latest/): a Python ORM module that makes it easy to interact with sqlite
 * [datasette](https://datasette.io/): is a tool for exploring and publishing data
+* [JupyterLab](https://jupyter.org/): is a web-based interactive development environment for notebooks, code, and data
 * [pandas](https://pandas.pydata.org/): is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool

 ## Databases